Our Trustees

 Founder

 Clare Milford Haven is a trustee and co-founder of the James Wentworth-Stanley Memorial Fund (JWSMF), which is now James’ Place.
 The fund was launched in May 2008 by James' parents following his sudden and unexpected death at 21 years old.
 In November 2010, Clare initiated TASC (The Alliance of Suicide Prevention Charities) after bringing together a small group of like-minded charities in an attempt to work collaboratively by joining efforts.
 Clare is a member of The National Suicide Prevention Strategy Advisory Group.
-The Group advises on the Government’s revised National Suicide Prevention Strategy published in September 2012 and revised in 2017.
+The Group advises on the Government’s National Suicide Prevention Strategy.

 Founder